1. Home

 The main advantage of selling through catalogs is the ability to reach hundreds of thousands of readers with just one mailing.
 This dramatically increases a retailers exposure to potential shoppers.

-With mail order sales, the catalog is essentially your store and the copy is the salesperson.
+With mail order sales, the catalog is essentially your "store" and the copy is the salesperson.
 Instead of waiting for the customer to come to you, your catalog is written, designed and mailed purposefully to a particular target demographic.
+This requires that you write powerful copy to attract your customers.

 To reduce the amount of risk and expense, a catalog business can grow slowly.
 This allows retailers to focus on marketing a small amount of merchandise in the beginning and then let the catalog evolve as more customers are acquired.
 Because payment is received in advance, retailers may not need to stock the merchandise and tie up their cash flow.